kcrca/pynecraft/docs/index.rst

         pack.functions.add(func)
         pack.save()

-This will first clear out the datapack directory, removing it entirely.
-This is important: The DatPack object owns the target directory, and you don't want old files hanging around.
-If you rename a function, you don't want the old vesion of the function to still exist with an older version of the code.
+Saving will first clear out the datapack directory, removing it entirely.
+This is important: *The DatPack object owns the target directory*, and you don't want old files hanging around.
+If you rename a function, you don't want the old version of the function to still exist with an older version of the code.
 If another function calls it, but you forget to change the name there, that would be confusing and possibly harmful.